 In the last few years of the 19th and the first couple of decades of the 20th century, The Philatelic Society of India (PSI) was the premier society in the British Empire outside of the UK or even London.
 It members consisted of the top most Anglo-Indian philatelists of the day many of whom were also members of The Philatelic Society, London (later The Royal Philatelic Society London).
 Efforts to form a pan-India society had been on for many months before and PSI commenced its activities in the beginning of 1897.

 This piece is to clarify on the issue of how many members of the Society existed in the beginning.
 Common lore has it at 50.
 This myth has been perpetuated in all later writings.
-The editors of the PJI, C. F. Larmour and F. N. Schiller, are to be blamed when they report in Vol. 1 No. 1 that the PSI, “…commences its existence from the beginning of this year with just fifty members”
+The editors of the PJI, C. F. Larmour and F. N. Schiller, are to be blamed when they report in Vol. 1 No. 1 (Figure 2) that the PSI,

-I am not sure why this number is mentioned since on the reverse of the very page a list of all the (initial) members are given!
+I am not sure why this number is mentioned since on the reverse of the very page a list of all the (initial) members are given (Figure 3)!
 And a simple count totals to 49.
 Perhaps 50 is a round number easier to roll off the tongue than 49?
 However as a historian I would rather be precise and set the record straight, 122 years later!

 Further support comes from the Feb 1897 issue of the PJI which has the list of new members added.
-It clearly says that the current membership is now 60.
+It clearly says that the current membership is now 60 (Figure 4).
 A count of the new members works out to 11 and this is a further confirmation that the number of initial members were 49.